datashines/datashines.github.io/_posts/2021-01-14-Lessons-From-Writing-A-Deep-Learning-Book.md

 [Optuna](https://optuna.org/), which is a cool hyperparameter search library for PyTorch.

 **13 - PyTorch and Explainable AI**
-* In this chapter, you will learn to reason the model predictions to some extent, by dissecting the trained PyTorch model.
+* In this chapter, you will learn to reason the model predictions to some extent, by dissecting a trained PyTorch model.
     <figure>
     <p style="text-align:center">
       <img src="{{site.url}}/data/2021-01-14-Lessons-From-Writing-A-Deep-Learning-Book/ch13.png" alt="Overlaid Integrated Gradients" width="50%"/>